Nikhile22427/oshinoko/_posts/retrospective/retrospective_IPYNB_2_.md

 Not sure of the project's name
 - Tracks check-ins at hospitals and organizes injuries
 - I think it's cool how they can gather all that information in real-time

+> 0.93/1

+<h3>Future Plans</h3>
+While I am not sure If I want to pursue computer science as a career, I do know that I will make more projects outside of school because I find it interesting.
+I think I will go more into the computer vision area because that's what I find the most interesting.

+<h3>Final grade</h3>

+I think that I would give myself a 4.6/5 because I have satisfied all the Final's conditions and I am putting in effort to learn and have shown results in my snake and RPG game.
+I also am able to use GitHub effectively and collaborate well to finish projects.

 <h2>proof I was at N@TM</h2>
 <img src="/Users/nikhil/oshinoko/images/5A5D52F6-9B35-4453-A837-EF4C2463CBE7_1_102_o.jpeg" width="540">